alexanderwiebe/rpdc-angular-state/README.md

 In this example there are two components, a parent and child.
 The goal of the exercise is as follows

-- The parent sets a number, passese it to the child.
+- The parent sets a number, passese it to the child. done!
-- The child then increments the number displaying it.
+- The child then increments the number displaying it. done!
 - The child then passes that update number back to the parent